MCP Server

 reqvire mcp

-By default, the server uses stdio transport and advertises read/report tools only.
+The server uses RMCP Streamable HTTP and advertises read/report tools only by default.
 Mutation tools are not advertised unless explicitly enabled.

 Startup

-Start the default stdio server from the repository that contains the Reqvire model:
+Start the Streamable HTTP server from the repository that contains the Reqvire model:

 reqvire mcp